CAT(0) metrics on contractible manifolds: Variations

 It is well-known (see e.g. \cite{Geogh}, \cite{Guilb13}, ex.4.17) that: \begin{lem} An open manifold with strictly injective ends is not semistable. \end{lem}

 Our goal now is to construct geometrically contractible manifolds with strictly injective ends.
 To this purpose we introduce more terminology.

-We say that the nontrivial pair $H\subset G$ of finitely groups is {\em tight} if the normal closure of $H$ within $G$ is $H$ itself, i.e.\ there is no proper normal subgroup of $G$ containing $H$.
+We say that the nontrivial pair $H\subset G$ of finitely presented groups is {\em tight} if the normal closure of $H$ within $G$ is $H$ itself, i.e.\ there is no proper normal subgroup of $G$ containing $H$.
 The pair is nontrivial if $H\subset G$ is proper.
 The group $G$ is {\em superperfect} if $H_1(G)=H_2(G)=0$.
-The group $H$ is said {\em weakly acyclic} if $H=\pi_1(K)$, where $K$ is a finite complex whose integral homology is that of a point.
+Observe that $G$ is superperfect if and only if $G=\pi_1(K)$, where $K$ is a finite complex whose integral homology is that of a point.